aarron-lee/legion-go-tricks/experimental_sound_fix/README.md

 Afterwards, you will see an additional Playback device in your audio options `Legion GO`

+## WARNING!

-Before you switch to the `Legion GO` option, make sure to max out the audio of your regular speakers sound option.
+Before you switch to the `Legion GO` option, make sure to max out the audio of your regular speakers sound option!
 The max volume of your audio speakers affects the volume of the `Legion GO` option.

 Note that the `Legion GO` option often gets reset on reboot, you can run the following script for to fix this: